srebreni3/Srebreni3/README.md

 ### Projects

-If you'd like to check out some of my notable projects related to DevOps, here are a few examples:

 - [ahmed-srebrenica-devops-mentorship](https://github.com/Srebreni3/ahmed-srebrenica-devops-mentorship) This repository contains everything I worked on during the mentorship program organized by AWS Community Bosnia.
 It includes several completed projects.(https://github.com/Srebreni3/ahmed-srebrenica-devops-mentorship/tree/main)
 - [IaC-templates](https://github.com/Srebreni3/IaC-templates) This is a repository that cointains `Infrastructure as code` that I've developed
 - [guessnumber](https://github.com/Srebreni3/guessnumber) Just simple Python game [guess-number](https://github.com/Srebreni3/guessnumber)